RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 }
 ```

-As we can see, the function takes three arguments:
+The function takes three arguments:

-- **coins: u64:** This parameter defines the quantity of tokens to be transferred.
-It specifies how many tokens will be moved from the contract.
+- **coins (u64):** The quantity of tokens to be transferred.
-- **from: ContractId:** This identifies the contract acting as the sender, initiating the transfer of tokens to the address.
+- **from (Address):** The sender's address initiating the token transfer.
-- **target: Address:** This specifies the recipient address that will receive the transferred tokens.
-Think of it as the destination wallet or account where the tokens will be deposited.
+- **target (Address):** The recipient address that will receive the tokens.

-Let's break down the steps involved when we call the transfer_coins_to_address function:
+Steps involved in the `transfer_coins_to_address` function:

-1. **Balance Checks:** The function likely performs crucial safety checks.
-It ensures that the sender contract has enough balance to cover the requested coins amount for transfer.
+1. **Balance Checks:** It checks that the sender has enough tokens to cover the transfer.
-2. **Insufficient Balance Handling:** If the balance check fails (meaning the sender contract doesn't have enough tokens), the function might raise an error or revert the transaction to prevent an invalid transfer.
+2. **Insufficient Balance Handling:** If there are not enough tokens, the transaction is stopped to prevent an invalid transfer.
-3. **Balance Updates:** Assuming sufficient balance, the function debits the coins amount from the sender contract's balance.
-On the other hand, it credits the same coins amount to the recipient's address, effectively increasing their token holdings.
+3. **Balance Updates:** If the balance is sufficient, it deducts the specified amount from the sender's balance and adds it to the recipient's balance.
-4. **Storage Updates:** Finally, the contract meticulously updates its internal storage to reflect the changes.
-It stores the updated balance of the sender contract, reflecting the transferred tokens, and potentially updates any relevant storage related to the recipient's address (if it's the first time they're receiving tokens).
+4. **Storage Updates:** Finally, it updates the storage to reflect the new balances of both the sender and the recipient.

-Building upon the `transfer_coins_to_address` function, the `transfer_coins_to_contract` function allows us to transfer tokens another contract residing on the Fuel network.
+The `transfer_coins_to_contract` function builds on this by allowing token transfers to another contract on the Fuel network.

 ### Checking Token Balances

-A balance represents the number of tokens held by a particular address or contract.
-This function acts as a window into the token distribution, allowing us to query and retrieve this information.
+This function provides a view into how many tokens each address or contract holds.

 Here's a snippet of the `get_balance` function to illustrate its core components: